We got broadcast excellence as you've come to know, love, and expect.

 She had as her guest, Congressman William Jefferson, Democrat, Louisiana.

-And she said, So let's try to set the record straight here tonight.
+And she said, so let's try to set the record straight here tonight.

-You, Congressman William Jefferson, Democrat Louisiana, ended up using a National Guard truck to take you to your home in the affluent section on Marengo Street, where you, Congressman William Jefferson, Democrat Louisiana, retrieved personal belongings.
+On a day when you had some 10,000 people trapped at the Superdome with no food and no water, living under just horrendous conditions, you, Congressman William Jefferson, Democrat Louisiana, ended up using a National Guard truck to take you to your home in the affluent section on Marengo Street, where you, Congressman William Jefferson, Democrat Louisiana, retrieved personal belongings.

-Why, sir, Congressman William Jefferson, Democrat Louisiana, is that not an abuse of power.
+Why, sir, Congressman William Jefferson, Democrat Louisiana, is that not an abuse of power?

-The National Guard troops took me to the Superdome area, took me to the convention center where I visited with constituents, took me uptown to the Walmart area where which had been looted, so I took a tour of that.
+The National Guard troops took me to the Superdome area, took me to the convention center where I visited with constituents, took me uptown to the Walmart area which had been looted, so I took a tour of that.

-Uh every member of Congressman back to see what had happened in their own area, as I did.
+Every member of Congressman back to see what had happened in their own area, as I did.

-The difference was I couldn't travel without guards because there was shooting and and sniping and all that stuff going on in my district.
+The difference was I couldn't travel without guards because there was shooting and sniping and all that stuff going on in my district.

-But they all told me I needed to have and must-have National Guard or some sort of escort because they were worried about people being shot.
+But they all told me I needed to have and must have National Guard or some sort of escort because they were worried about people being shot.

 And that is the only reason they were with me.